Random Ridge Winery

 The Random Ridge vineyard on Mount Veeder produces wines that are spicy, extracted, and rich, reflecting the mountain terroir.
 “These are nuanced wines with sexy aromas and generous personality.
 They can be enjoyed in their youth but they also have the structure to age for decades with proper cellaring, with the potential to become sublime,” Bill says.
 The microclimate of the Random Ridge vineyards produces grapes with layers of complexity “like no other place on earth.”
 Bill does an organoleptic assessment of his vines and wines, relying on his senses and heart.

-As do many artisan winegrowers, Bill crushes the Random Ridge fruit off-site.
-He directly participates in and controls the winemaking.
+Like other artisan winegrowers, Bill crushes the Random Ridge fruit off-site.
+He participates in and controls the winemaking.
 He has learned that there is no secret recipe to exceptional wine: “It is made in the vineyard.
 Great grapes make great wine; oak is a condiment.”

 bill working in the winery